 The Importance of Sales Velocity

 At this juncture, it's important to mention a third important factor for rankings: sales velocity.
 Sales velocity is a bit like a black hole: we can tell it's there and most definitely know it impacts rankings but we don't quite know how it influences them.
 There seems to be an overall consensus though that the more of an upward trend the trajectory of your sales is the higher and quicker you'll gain in the rankings.
 This is why when you run out of stock of a product, it can sometimes take a long time to regain your sales volume as your velocity is essentially starting back from 0.

 When launching a product, in our experience, it's most effective to have a steady stream of sales over 30 days opposed to one massive swing on 1 or 2 days.
 This applies mostly when you're sending a controllable source of external traffic to a listing such as through an email list (we'll cover external traffic below).
 So if you're sending an email blast to your email list about a new product launch, it's best to break this up into at least 4 segments over a month opposed to one massive blast.

 Sending External Traffic to Your Listings

 We also know from leaked internal reports that Amazon is absolutely tracking the source of referral traffic to listings and whether it comes from on Amazon or off of Amazon.
-There could be any number of reasons why Amazon is doing this but one can infer that they likely are placing some weight and reward on listings that deliver outside sales to Amazon.
+There could be any number of reasons why Amazon is doing this but one can infer that Amazon is likely placing some weight and reward on listings that deliver outside sales to Amazon.
 From a sales velocity perspective, it makes sense as well: Amazon will only allow you to go from 0 to 60 MPH so fast.
 But with outside traffic, you can go to 60MPH as fast as you want.